-Prior to joining the Group, Ms Lee was a senior audit manager in the Singapore office of a big four accounting firm where she was involved in various audit and special engagements of local and multi-national companies in various industries.
+Prior to joining the Group, Ms Lee was a senior audit manager in one of the big four accounting firms in Singapore, where she was involved in various audit and special engagements of local and multi-national companies in various industries.

 Hwa Hong Corporation Limited (the "Company") recognises the importance of good corporate governance practices.
-The Company is committed to align its governance framework with the recommendations under the revised Code of Corporate Governance which was issued on 2 May 2012 (the "2012 Code").
+The Company is committed to adopt its governance framework with the recommendations under the revised Code of Corporate Governance which was issued on 2 May 2012 (the "2012 Code") to align with shareholders' interests.

 This report describes the Company's corporate governance practices with reference to the principles of the 2012 Code.
+Where there are deviations from any of the 2012 Code, an explanation has been provided.
+In so far as any guideline has not been complied with, the reason has been provided.